Emeritus [Pronunciation: ih-mer-i-tuhs]

 He has spoken at preaching training conferences, and Bible and missionary conventions throughout Australia, and in England, Scotland, Ireland, Northern Ireland, Switzerland, New Zealand, Singapore, India, Pakistan, Sri Lanka, Canada and USA.

 He continues his ministry of writing, speaking, mentoring, and training others in ministry.
-In 2018 he will speak in Melbourne, Perth, Darwin, Brisbane, Adelaide, New Zealand, Singapore, Malaysia, and Sri Lanka.
+In 2019 he will speak in Melbourne, Sydney, New Zealand and Sri Lanka.
 He is currently writing a book on wisdom in ministry.
 He also supervises doctoral research students for Ridley College.

-Peter serves on the Council and Executive of The Gospel Coalition Australia, and is Chairman of TGCVictoria.
+Peter serves on the Council of The Gospel Coalition Australia, and is Chairman of TGCVictoria.
 He is a director of the Leon and Mildred Morris Foundation.
 He is also a Vice-President of the Church Missionary Society Australia, and of the Australian Fellowship of Evangelical Students; and on the advisory panel of Langham Partnership Australia.
-He has also been appointed Canon Emeritus of St Paul’s Cathedral Melbourne.
+He is also a Canon Emeritus of St Paul’s Cathedral Melbourne.

 Peter lives in North Carlton.
 He likes good friends, classical music, reading history and fiction, spending time at the beach, walking his dogs, and tending his mechanical clocks.